How to play a solo RPG with an AI Game Master.

 The make-or-break factor: does it remember?

 If you take one thing from this guide, take this: the quality of a solo AI RPG comes down to memory.
 Almost any modern AI can write a vivid opening scene.
 The problem shows up later.
 Ask a general chatbot to run a campaign and it will forget the name of the tavern by the third session, lose track of who you met, and contradict its own lore, because it only holds as much as fits in its context window.
+And it is worse than a clean cutoff: research on long prompts shows a model uses details buried in the middle of a long history far less reliably than what sits at either end, an effect researchers named lost in the middle, so even facts technically still in the window get quietly dropped.

 This is the wall dedicated tools are built to solve, and it is what Auferet is designed around.
 Instead of hoping everything stays in context, it keeps your characters, places, and events in structured libraries that persist, and it can search the whole history of your adventure to pull the right detail back at the right moment.
 That is why a solo campaign holds together over dozens of sessions instead of quietly resetting.
 When you are choosing a tool, test this first: play past the point where a normal chatbot would forget, and see whether the world still knows what you did.